DF1sh/TryHackMe-Rooms/Lookup/README.md

 This binary will only consider the string underlined in red, which is `www-data`.<br />
 At this point it tries to read the .passwords file, just like I guessed earlier:<br />
 ![image](https://github.com/user-attachments/assets/c9b61b17-9bc3-4016-a479-07e23c67c7b0)<br />
 So I think I know where the vunlnerability lies.
 The binary is calling the `id` command, but not `/usr/bin/id` or whatever; the path is relative, not absolute.
 This means that I can create a custom `id` command on any directory, for example /tmp/, and then change the `PATH` environment variable to search for binaries inside /tmp/ first.
 So let's try it.
-I created the custom `id` command inside /tmp/, and it prints echos a string on stdoutput, built to fool the `pwm` binary that I'm actually the user `think`.
+I created the custom `id` command inside /tmp/, and it echoes a string on stdoutput, built to fool the `pwm` binary that I'm actually the user `think`.
 The code can be found in this folder in the file `fake_id`.
 Remember to call it `id` and to make it executable with `chmod +x id`.
 Now we want to change the PATH environment variable: run `export PATH=/tmp:$PATH`.
 Now if I run `id`:<br />
 ![image](https://github.com/user-attachments/assets/6cbecb52-7293-410e-8376-a33ac0de5a40)<br />
 It executes my `fake_id`.
 The setup is ready, let's run the vulnerable binary: <br/ >
 ![image](https://github.com/user-attachments/assets/1c753f57-ae4f-4d84-a83c-e1c1700bf7ba)<br />